chowdhurysujan71/finbrain-backup--25th-Sep-2025/replit.md

 ## Overview

-FinBrain is a multi-platform expense tracking application that processes expense messages through WhatsApp and Facebook Messenger.
+FinBrain is a Facebook Messenger expense tracking application that processes expense messages through Facebook Messenger.
 The system uses AI-powered categorization to automatically classify expenses into 10 predefined categories, extracts amounts using regex patterns, and stores all data securely in a PostgreSQL database.
 Users can send expense messages in natural language, and the system responds with confirmation and monthly totals.
 The application includes a web dashboard for viewing expense statistics and automated reporting capabilities.

 ## User Preferences